compose-spec/compose-spec/spec.md

 ### entrypoint

 `entrypoint` overrides the default entrypoint for the Docker image (i.e. `ENTRYPOINT` set by Dockerfile).
-Compose implementations MUST clears out any default command on the Docker image - both `ENTRYPOINT` and `CMD` instruction in the Dockerfile - when `entrypoint` is configured by a Compose file.
+Compose implementations MUST clear out any default command on the Docker image - both `ENTRYPOINT` and `CMD` instruction in the Dockerfile - when `entrypoint` is configured by a Compose file.
+If [`command](#command) is also set, it is used as parameter to `entrypoint` as a replacement for Docker image's `CMD`

 ```yml
 entrypoint: /code/entrypoint.sh